AlexTelon/FlexiCharge-Org/MEMBERS.md

 When adding you name do so in this format: `[@AlexTelon](https://github.com/AlexTelon)` so it becomes a markdown link.

 ## FlexiCharge-BMS
-Note PO/SM roles for BMS and Charger are shared.
 | GitHub Handle | Role |
 |---------------|------|
 |               |  PO  |